nla/incident-room/README.md

 ### !invite user1 msg

-Invite's a responder to the incident room.
+Invites a responder to the incident room.

     <sam> !invite penny Looks like a db problem.
 Can you give me hand?
     <irbot> Email sent.